johnarobinson77/EarthPicsViewer/README.md

 ## Installation

-Along with the applications, the icons directory supplied in the repository must be in the same directory that the application is run from.
+The source for the icons displayed in Google Earth is available in the Icons.zip file in the repository.
+Unzip the  Icons directory make sure it is in the same directory that the application is run from.

 ## Viewing Pictures from Google Earth